top of page

 2. Have I tried the above positions and feel comfortable in them?
 If the answer is no, spend some more time in each before attempting middle splits.

 3. Will I listen to my body?
-This includes ignoring the ego when it tells you to progress further into the stretch regardless of the discomfort or pain you might be feeling.
-Always bring it back if something doesn’t feel right - this is where common injuries occur!
+This means ignoring the ego when it tells you to progress further into the stretch, regardless of any discomfort or pain you might be feeling.
+Always bring it back if something doesn’t feel right - this is where common injuries occur.

 A yoga teacher demonstrating middle splits

-• Begin standing with legs wide, hands on hips
+• Begin standing with legs wide, hands on your hips

 • Start to shuffle both feet wider than your current stance, taking lots of care as you do so

-• As the pubic bones draw nearer to the floor, you may wish to bring your palms to the mat or yoga bricks if you’re using them
+• As your pubic bones draw nearer to the floor, you may wish to bring your palms to the mat or yoga bricks if you’re using them

-• Gently bring the pubic bones and inner thighs to the mat - if you’re not quite there, keep your hands on the floor or use a yoga brick for extra support
+• Gently bring your pubic bones and inner thighs to the mat - if you’re not quite there, keep your hands on the floor or use a yoga brick for extra support

 • Make sure your toes are facing forwards rather than up - the inner ball of your ankles touching the mat